cfengine/documentation/reference/functions/reglist.markdown

 * `list` : list identifier, *in the range* @[(][a-zA-Z0-9]+[)]
 * `regex` : Regular expression, *in the range* .\*

-The regular expression is anchored, meaning it must match the entire string.
+The regular expression is [anchored][anchored], meaning it must match the entire string.

 **Example**: